 Tuna Pesto Pasta with Arugula Spinach Pesto

-This tuna pesto pasta recipe is a quick and simple pesto pasta with canned tuna and greens.
-From start to finish, it takes about 30 minutes, so you can make it on a weeknight.
-Or, if you make the arugula spinach pesto in advance, it takes only the time for the pasta to cook.
+This Tuna Pesto Pasta recipe makes a quick and simple pesto pasta with canned tuna and arugula spinach pesto.
+From start to finish, it takes about 30 minutes.
+Or use store-bought pesto or make the pesto in advance, and it takes only the time for the pasta to cook.

 Jump to: